Greater Region of SaarLorLux: The beginnings: SaarLorLux

-Founding members of the SaarLorLux region are the Grand Duchy of Luxembourg, the German federated state Saarland and the French region of Lorraine.
-This classic Saar Lor Lux region spreads over an area of 36,700 km^{2} with about 4.7 million inhabitants.
+The Greater Region was founded under the name SaarLorLux, taking its initial name from its founding members: the German federated state Saarland, the French region of Lorraine, and the Grand Duchy of Luxembourg.
+The founding members spread over an area of 36,700 km^{2} and have about 4.7 million inhabitants.

-The term Saar-Lor-Lux was coined in 1969 by Dr. Hubertus Rolshoven, founding president or the IRI ("Institut Régional Intracommunautaire", now " Institute of the Greater Region") and president of Saarberg, the former organisation of coal mines in the Saarland.
+The term Saar-Lor-Lux was coined in 1969 by Dr. Hubertus Rolshoven, founding president or the IRI (Institut Régional Intracommunautaire, now Institute of the Greater Region) and president of Saarberg, the former organisation of coal mines in the Saarland.
 The term recalls the close historical and economic ties among the coal mines and steelworks of Saarland, Lorraine and Luxembourg, creating a unified economic region.
 Facing the same severe economic problems of a crisis in the steel and coal industries, the partners began informal talks, discussing how to solve the shared problems and how to improve the region.
 In the 1970s, these talks began to be more formalised, when official governmental commissions, first between France and Germany only, then including Luxembourg, began their work.

-The formal founding act of SaarLorLux was an agreement between the governments of the French Republic (République française), the Federal Republic of Germany (Bundesrepublik Deutschland) and the Grand Duchy of Luxembourg (Grand-Duché de Luxembourg) concerning collaboration in the border regions, made on 16 October 1980.
+The formal founding act of SaarLorLux was an agreement between the governments of the French Republic, the Federal Republic of Germany and the Grand Duchy of Luxembourg concerning collaboration in the border regions, made on 16 October 1980.
 This agreement is the legal base of a boundary-crossing cooperation of administrations and institutions to promote the economic, cultural, touristic and social development of the region.